-A detailed, clean and helpful resource for an international student in Australia.
+A detailed, clean and helpful resource for an international students in Australia.

 Making the best out of your student life in Australia isn’t hard.
 It shouldn’t be!